LaplaceXD/CpuScheduling/README.md

 | Least Frequently Used (LFU)          | Frequency of Usage during its time in Memory |
 | Optimal                              | Interval of Next Usage of the Page           |

+### Proof of Concept
+If you only want to see the algorithms and their implementation without all the unnecessary presentation layers found in this repository.
+You can check out this [proof of concept](https://pastebin.com/Ser69ScW) paste bin that I created.

 ## Setup / Usage

 **Prerequisites:** Make sure you have [`Python`](https://www.python.org/downloads/) installed.